tasmota/docs/Zigbee.md

 > Zigbee will automatically boot the CC2530 device, configure the device and wait for Zigbee messages.

 ### Pairing Zigbee Devices
+When you first create a Zigbee network, it contains no device except the coordinator.
+The first step is to add devices to the network, which is called **pairing**.

 By default, and for security reasons, the Zigbee coordinator does not automatically accept new devices.
 To pair new devices, use [`ZbPermitJoin 1`](Commands#zbpermitjoin).
 Once Zigbee2Tasmota is in pairing mode, put the Zigbee device into pairing mode.
 This is usually accomplished by pressing the button on the device for 5 seconds or more.
 To stop pairing, use [`ZbPermitJoin 0`](Commands#zbpermitjoin).

 ```yaml